-Our Sunday worship services begin at 10:30 a.m. with the ringing of our temple bell and a musical prelude; beginning September 16th we will have two services: 9 and 11 a.m.
+Through September 9th our Sunday worship services begin at 10:30 a.m. with the ringing of our temple bell and a musical prelude; beginning September 16th we will have two services: 9 and 11 a.m.
 In the summer months we will return to a single service.
 Elements of a typical worship service include:

 words of welcome

 lighting a chalice, the symbol of our faith